Detroit emergency manager launches pension corruption probe

-DETROIT (Reuters) - Detroit Emergency Manager Kevyn Orr is ordering a joint investigation into the city’s two pension funds, in search of evidence of suspected fraud, corruption, waste and other possible malfeasance.
+DETROIT (Reuters) - Detroit Emergency Manager Kevyn Orr is ordering a joint probe into the city’s two pension funds to investigate possible fraud, corruption, waste and other malfeasance.

 Orr, a restructuring attorney appointed to reduce the city’s runaway debt, signed an order on Thursday that calls for the city’s auditor general and inspector general to investigate the funds, which handle pension benefits for more than 20,000 retirees.